Attractive and safe chemical experiments linked to educational programmes

 Analytical use of luminescence phenomena opens a range of possibilities in study of many chemical and biochemical processes, geological explorations, forensic science, medicine, etc.

-Today, in 2015, the knowledge about the interaction of light and matter is increasingly being used in development of a broad spectrum of technologies spanning from medicinal diagnostics over illuminating technology to development of innovative advanced materials, for example cheaper and more effective photovoltaic cells which can play a central role in a deep transformation of renewable energy industry.
+Nowadays, the knowledge about the interaction of light and matter is increasingly being used in development of a broad spectrum of technologies spanning from medicinal diagnostics over illuminating technology to development of innovative advanced materials.
+One such an example is development of cheaper and more effective photovoltaic cells which can play a central role in a deep transformation of renewable energy industry.